Loop3D/6IAS/README.md

 **There are hands-on exercises.
 To take part, you will need:**
 A Google account (for Google Colab).
-Access to the workshop git repository.
-This may require a Github account.
-You will find the workshop materials in there (currently a work-in-progress).
+The workshop materials are in here (currently a work-in-progress).
 Install the ‘Noddy’ application – installer here.
 You’ll need administrator access to install, so please get in touch with your IT people if required.